Welcome, LA GATOR Families

 Latest Update on LA GATOR

-Please note that eligibility does not guarantee funding.
-The number of students who receive scholarship awards will depend on the final amount of funding approved by the Louisiana Legislature during the 2025 Regular Session, which began April 14 and is scheduled to conclude by June 12.
+- The number of eligible students to receive funds will depend on the amount of funding approved during the 2025 Regular Legislative Session, which is scheduled to conclude by June 12.

-Families will be notified of their child’s priority status and suggested next steps before the end of April.
-Award notifications will be issued after the Louisiana Legislature finalizes the state budget and Governor Landry signs it into law.
-The current legislative session is scheduled to end no later than June 12.
+- Families will be notified of their child’s priority status and suggested next steps before the end of April.

-Next update expected: April 23, 2025
+Next update expected: May 19, 2025

 Who’s Eligible